foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

 = What's coming =
-* responsive design support
-* better detection of bad mime type for all your videos
+* improved checking of videos
 * suggestion for fixing of slow loading videos
-* detection of theme incompatibility
+* other bugfixes

+= 2.1.7 - 2013/05/22 =
+* support for responsive layout enabled by default
+* automated check of template added to settings screen - checks if your template loads Flowplayer and jQuery libraries properly
+* automated check of video files added to setting screen - checks if your servers are using right mime type for videos

 = 2.1.6 - 2013/05/21 =
 * quick fix for player skin - time values not appearing properly for some font faces